mystique24/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-01_instructions.md

 ### Task 1: Identify the efficiency and operations requirements of AdventureWorks.

-1. From your machine, start **Microsoft Word**, and open up the file **DP-200-Lab01.docx** from the **Allfiles\Labfiles\Starter\DP-200.1** folder.
+1. From your machine, start **Microsoft Word**, and open up the file **DP-201-Lab01.docx** from the **Allfiles\Labfiles\Starter\DP-201.1** folder.

-1. As a group, spend **15 minutes** discussing and listing the availability and recoverability requirements that your group has identified within the case study document.
+1. As a group, spend **15 minutes** discussing and listing the efficiency and operations requirements that your group has identified within the case study document.
 Evidence should be provided from the case study.

 > **Result**: After you completed this exercise, you have added to the Microsoft Word document that shows a table of requirements for AdventureWorks.